August Treboniu Laurian

 August Treboniu Laurian ([awˈɡust treˈbonju lau̯riˈan]; 17 July 1810 – 25 February 1881) was a Transylvanian Romanian politician, historian and linguist.
 He was born in the village of Hochfeld, Principality of Transylvania, Austrian Empire (today Fofeldea as part of Nocrich, Romania).
-He was a participant in the 1848 revolution, an organizer of the Romanian school and one of the founding members of the Romanian Academy.
+He obtained his doctorate at the Göttingen University and was a participant in the 1848 revolution, an organizer of the Romanian school and one of the founding members of the Romanian Academy.

 Laurian was a member of the Transylvanian School, a mainly-Transylvanian movement in the Romanian culture which promoted the idea that Romanians are pure Romans, whose history was a continuation of the history of the Roman Empire.